 The monk fruit is extremely sweet, several hundred times sweeter than table sugar.
-In part, that’s because it contains natural sugars like glucose and fructose.
-There’s more to it than that, though.
+That’s partly because it contains natural sugars like glucose and fructose.
+There’s more to the story, though.

-Monk fruit is one of the only plants that contains antioxidant glycosides (simple sugar compounds) known as mogrosides.
-The most important (and sweetest) of them is called mogroside V. And there are several reasons why mogrosides are important.
+Monk fruit is one of the only plants that contain antioxidant glycosides (simple sugar compounds) known as mogrosides.
+The most important and sweetest of them is called mogroside V. And mogrosides are important for several reasons.

 First, they’re intensely sweet.
-Second, when they’re consumed they pass right through the gastrointestinal tract and are broken down in the colon, so there are no nutrients or calories to be absorbed.
+Second, when they’re consumed they pass right through the gastrointestinal tract and are broken down in the colon, so the body absorbs no nutrients or calories from them.
 Finally, they’ve been shown not to increase blood glucose levels.

 We’ve established that monk fruit extract is a terrific natural sweetener.
 You’ve probably guessed that its extreme sweetness means that a little goes a very long way.
-Oh, and the FDA has designated the sweetener as “generally recognized as safe,” which is the government’s way of saying “go ahead and use it, it’s safe.”
+And the FDA has designated the sweetener as safe.

 Is that everything you need to know about monk fruit sweetener?
 Not at all.
 It also provides important health and wellness benefits.